-There are many masserie throughout the region and accommodation ranges from simple apartments to luxury suites and even trulli (the iconic circular stone huts), and most are in peaceful settings in the countryside surrounded by olive groves and vineyards.
-You usually need a car to access them and some can be difficult to find but it’s worth it for such unique accommodation and the opportunity to experience the warm hospitality of Puglian people.
+Most are in peaceful settings in the countryside surrounded by olive groves and vineyards.
+You usually need a car to access these farmstays and some can be difficult to find, but it’s worth it for such unique accommodation and the opportunity to experience the warm hospitality of Puglian people.

-These are the masserie we visited during our eight days in Puglia.
+These are the Puglia masserie we visited during our eight days in the region.

 Bio-Masseria Lama di Luna, Andria